Ausiarm/T2A1_A_Workbook/README.md

 [Source](https://www.atlassian.com/git/tutorials/comparing-workflows)

-## Q5 Standard Software Testing Process Overview and description
+## Section 5 Standard Software Testing Process Overview and description
 - Provide an overview and description of a standard software testing process (e.g. manual testing)
 - Automated testing:
   - The form of testing on the rise in popularity in industry due to its constant employment in the agile workflow method, it is testing that is script based and -- once a test case suite is implemented -- it does not require manual input in order to be run successively however many times deemed necessary after inception.
 Not to be confused as a successor to manual testing, automated testing is valuable in that it allows developers to essentially establish benchmarks for test cases that after proving successful for a certain portion of a development lifecycle, can be then implemented into an automatic scripted version that will allow for the test team to avoid having to constantly return to the same portion of work and instead move on to manually test new and unknown portions of an application in the development lifecycle.
 Automated testing proves to be robust and valuable in a development lifecycle as a form of maintaining understood conditions as well as aiding organization in the observation of critical and high risk data as it will automatically error out in the event of an anomaly that a manual test might miss.
 In addition to this it can be used most effectively for tests that prove to be time consuming or those that are incredibly difficult to carry out manually.
 Due to their popularity, automated testing tools are now being developed so that companies and teams can purchase a functioning suite of testing services that can be readily applied to their needs rather than having to create their own. <br>